 Parameter Description Select Credential Choose a previously created credential.
 Cluster Name Enter a name for your cluster.
 The name must be between 5 and 40 characters, must start with a letter, and must only include lowercase letters, numbers, and hyphens.

-Select the GCP region in which you would like to launch your cluster.
-For information on available GCP regions, refer to Cloud Locations in GCP documentation.
+Select the AWS region in which you would like to launch your cluster.
+For information on available AWS regions, refer to AWS regions and endpoints in AWS documentation.
 Platform Version Choose the HDP or HDF version to use for this cluster.
 Blueprints available for this platform version will be populated under “Cluster Type” below.
 If you selected the HDF platform, refer to Creating HDF clusters for HDF cluster configuration tips.
 Cluster Type Choose one of the default cluster configurations, or, if you have defined your own cluster configuration via Ambari blueprint, you can choose it here.
 For more information on default and custom blueprints, refer to Custom blueprints.
 Flex Subscription This option will appear if you have configured your deployment for a flex subscription.

 - On the Hardware and Storage page, for each host group provide the following